 The DVDRT is a multi-agency committee that undertakes comprehensive analyses of deaths occurring in a context of domestic violence to identify issues arising in individual, or across, cases, identify trends and patterns in quantitative data, highlight limitations or weaknesses in service delivery from its qualitative analysis and make recommendations.
 The DVDRT is staffed permanently by an Executive constituting a Manager and a Research Analyst.

 The DVDRT aims to develop and promote domestic violence intervention and prevention strategies so as to reduce the likelihood of deaths occurring in similar circumstances in the future, and to improve the response to domestic violence more generally.

 The DVDRT reports to the NSW Parliament biennially, setting out findings from the qualitative case analysis and the recommendations which are derived from this analysis.
 This report also profiles the Team's quantitative data and any recommendations that may derive from this.
 The DVDRT undertakes public monitoring of its recommendations and responses to these in its tabled reports and on its website.

 The DVDRT is convened by the His Honour Magistrate Michael Barnes, State Coroner and brings together representatives from key government agencies as well as non-government service providers and sector experts.

 The DVDRT's non-Government service provider representatives comprise:

 The DVDRT's non-Government sector experts comprise:

-The Team reports to Parliament each year on domestic violence deaths reviewed in the previous year.
+The Team reports to Parliament on domestic violence deaths reviewed in the previous year.